postmates/PMHTTP/README.md

     * `HTTPManagerActionRequest` - The class or parent class for POST/PUT/PATCH/DELETE requests that do not have a parse handler.
-      * `HTTPManagerUploadFormRequest` - The class for POST/PUT/PATCH requests without a parse handler that has a body of either `application/x-www-form-urlencoded` or `multipart/form-data`.
+      * `HTTPManagerUploadFormRequest` - The class for POST/PUT/PATCH requests without a parse handler that have a body of either `application/x-www-form-urlencoded` or `multipart/form-data`.
-      * `HTTPManagerUploadDataRequest` - The class for POST/PUT/PATCH requests without a parse handler that has a body consisting of an arbitrary `NSData`.
+      * `HTTPManagerUploadDataRequest` - The class for POST/PUT/PATCH requests without a parse handler that have a body consisting of an arbitrary `NSData`.
-      * `HTTPManagerUploadJSONRequest` - The class for POST/PUT/PATCH requests without a parse handler that has a body consisting of a JSON value.
+      * `HTTPManagerUploadJSONRequest` - The class for POST/PUT/PATCH requests without a parse handler that have a body consisting of a JSON value.
   * `HTTPManagerParseRequest<T>` - The class for any request that has a parse handler.
   * `HTTPManagerObjectParseRequest` - The class for requests made from Obj-C that have a parse handler.
 Similar to `HTTPManagerParseRequest<T>` but the parse result is always an `AnyObject?`.